Cardinals: Potential Trade Matches With the Seattle Mariners

 There was a lot of smoke around Colome and the Cardinals this time last year, and while it seems that their interest was actually geared towards Chris Archer in talks with the Rays, Colome would be an option to explore for 2019.

 He is not a dominant reliever, don’t confuse him for that.
-He is a durable and consistent reliever with late inning experience.
-He posted a solid 3.04 ERA and a 3.44 FIP in 2018, in-line with his career norms..
+What he is, though, is a durable and consistent reliever with late inning experience.
+He posted a solid 3.04 ERA and a 3.44 FIP in 2018, in-line with his career norms.
 He also had a 25.5 K% and 7.5 BB%, both figures that would have looked very good in the Cardinals 2018 bullpen.

 He is 2nd year arbitration eligible this season and MLBTradeRumors projects his salary at about $7M, which is just expensive enough that the Mariners may want to save a little cash and get a player in return..
 For the Cardinals, he would give them a nice 2-year window of control and provide a stable fall back option to Jordan Hicks for the closer’s role, without having to spend north of $10M for an older free agent such as David Robertson.